Gamelover7825/BRVM/README.md

 ## How to run games directly from the homescreen

-1. Make sure that a supported BRVM version is installed and completely set up, Termux allows notifications and drawing over other apps
+1. Make sure that a supported BRVM version is installed and completely set up, Termux allows _notifications_ and _drawing over other apps_
-2. Install Activity Launcher and Termux Widget
+2. Install _Activity Launcher_ and _Termux Widget_
-3. Create a folder _.shortcuts_ in _Z:\home_ inside BRVM if not exist, sometimes that folder is linked to _My Documents_, place there the shortcut template script file for your BRVM version
+3. Create a folder _.shortcuts_ in _Z:\home_ inside BRVM if not exist, sometimes that folder is linked to _My Documents_, place there the shortcut script file for your game and BRVM version
-4. Rename the shortcut template script to anything you want, open it with a text editor, you'll see something like this:
-    `export APPLI=$HOME/yourbatchfile.bat`
-5. That means that the directory _Z:\home_ is linked to _My Documents_ type the name of the batch file made to run your game instead of _yourbatchfile_, make sure that it is in _My Documents_, then save and close the script
-6. Using the activity launcher, find the Termux widget app, run the Termux shortcut activity, and tap on the shortcut you made to add it to the homescreen
+4. Using the activity launcher, run the _Termux Shortcut_ activity of the _Termux Widget_ app, and tap on the shortcut you made to add it to the homescreen
-7. The game may be run minimized, tap 'Termux' in the notification panel to open it.
+5. The game may be run minimized, tap _Termux_ in the notification panel to open it.
 If you have done everything correctly, your game will be run instead of the file manager
-8. If the game does not run directly from the shortcut, enable _Force landscape orientation_ in your Termux-x11 app
+6. If the game does not run directly from the shortcut, enable _Force landscape orientation_ in Termux-x11

-### Things to do when running specific games from shortcuts

-- **Grand Theft Auto: San Andreas:** game may crash after loading a savegame, run it not from shortcut, load your savegame, and then resave your game
+7. Some games may require a specific action to be run from shortcut